 2. Ahab and Zedekiah

 (Jeremiah 29:21-23) Around the same period, there were two other false prophets, Ahab and Zedekiah.
-In addition to giving false prophecies in God's name, these two have also taken their neighbor's wives.
+In addition to giving false prophecies in the name of the Lord, these two have also taken their neighbor's wives.
 God's judgement on them was severe.
 The Lord pronounced that they would be given into the hands of king Nebuchadnezzar of Babylon who would burn them in fire.
 Their fate will also be used as a curse by all the captivity of Judah in Babylon who will say, May the Lord make you like Zedekiah and like Ahab.

 (Jeremiah 29:24-32) During the same period, another false prophet Shemaiah who was not sent by God also gave false prophecies.
 In addition, he wrote to the people in Jerusalem and to the priests to put Jeremiah in chains.
 God's judgement on him was as follows: